avto-dev/amqp-rabbit-laravel-queue/README.md

 - Jobs delaying (plugin `rabbitmq_delayed_message_exchange` for RabbitMQ server is required);
 - Jobs priority (job should implements `PrioritizedJobInterface` interface);
 - Automatically delayed messages exchanges bindings (only if you use command `rabbit:setup` for queues and exchanges creation);
-- You can store the state of the `Job` when it is restarted (job should implements `StoreStateInterface` interface).
-For convenience, there is a `WithJobStateTrait` trait with a setter and a getter.
+- The ability to store the state of `job`

+#### Store state

+Using this package you can store any valiables (except resources and callable entities) between job restarts (just use trait `WithJobStateTrait` in your job class).
+But you should remember - state is available only inside job `handle` method.

 ### :warning: Warning